isx45128227/MongoVsPostgres/documentacio.md

 * Later we run our queries using mongo.
 We can run this command inside the docker or if we have MongoDB installed in our machine we can run it outside.
+  Check first the ip address of your docker, it could not be the same.

     `[user@host ]$ mongo --host 172.17.0.3:27017 twitter`